neoforged/.github/primers/26.1/index.md

     - `FogRenderer`
         - `setupFog` now returns a `FogData` instead of the `Vector4f` fog color
         - `updateBuffer` - Updates the buffer with the fog data.
+- `net.minecraft.client.renderer.gizmos.DrawableGizmoPrimitives#render` now takes in a `Matrix4fc` instead of a `Matrix4f` for the model view
 - `net.minecraft.client.renderer.item`
     - `BlockModelWrapper` -> `CuboidItemModelWrapper`
         - The constructor no longer takes in the `RenderType` function, and now takes in the `Matrix4fc` transformation